 See Levin, "Privacy by Design by Regulation: The Case Study of Ontario", p.
-156. As will be explained in Section 2.5.3, this is the approach of the EU framework of PbD certification is the one offered by the PbD Centre of Excellence at Ryerson University in Ontario.
-This certification is based on FIPs.
+156. As will be explained in Section 2.5.3, this is the approach of the EU framework.

 See Klitou, Privacy-invading technologies and privacy by design.
 Safeguarding Privacy, Liberty and Security in the 21st Century, p.
 309.